-This article presents a simple Flask Dashboard generated by the AppSeed platform on top of SB Admin, an iconic admin dashboard provided for free by Start Bootstrap and actively supported by many open-source enthusiasts.
-With 2.6k Github stars, Sb Admin is definitely a good choice if your next project is an admin dashboard.
+This article presents a simple Flask Dashboard coded on top of SB Admin, an iconic admin dashboard provided for free by Start Bootstrap and actively supported by open-source enthusiasts.
+With 2.6k Github stars, SB Admin is definitely a good choice if your next project is an admin dashboard.

 This open-source project might be used by beginners to accommodate with a production-ready starter coded on top of best practices and modern tools/libraries.